rachejazz/rachejazz.github.io/index.md

 > and take pride in fixing it back.

-### I love working with different operating systems and a keen learner of system and network security.
+### I love working with different operating systems and am a keen learner of system and network security.

 ---